-- Households with children living at home are more likely to be Roamers, perhaps because they find it more important to shop around for the best deals or because they are pleasing their children’s ever-changing preferences.
+- Households without children living at home are more likely to be Roamers, perhaps because they find it more important, and have more time, to shop around for the best deals.

 Families with children at home were more likely to list the following as important loyalty drivers:

-Households without children living at home, on the other hand, were more likely to list the following as important loyalty drivers:
+Households without children living at home were more likely to list the following as important loyalty drivers:

 We also asked consumers, when products, prices and access were equal between retailers, which other factors would encourage them to select one retailer over another.
 The answers again differed based on whether or not there were children living at home.

-- Households without children at home were more likely to list Fair Treatment, Customer Service, Trust and Caring Staff as the factors they would consider in selecting between two nearly identical retailers.
+- Households without children at home were more likely to list receive incentives to shop with that retailer, easy to make returns and caring staff as the factors they would consider in selecting between two nearly identical retailers.

 Respondents were also asked to list the retailer they were most likely to exclusively shop for particular needs.
-Walmart, Amazon, Target and Kohl’s topped the list (in that order) for both households with and without children.
-Discount supermarket chain Aldi made it to the top 10 list of households with kids, while consumer electronics retailer Best Buy was listed in the top 10 for households without children.
+Walmart, Amazon and Target topped the list (in that order) for both households with and without children.
+Discount supermarket chain ALDI made it to the top 10 list of households without kids, while consumer electronics retailer Best Buy was listed in the top 10 for households with children.

-Retailers whose primary customers consist of consumers in households without children at home may have an easier time attracting this segment, since these individuals are more likely to be Loyalists.
-That is, if the retailers deliver a solid value proposition and attend to those factors that most likely drive loyalty and engagement for this group.
+Retailers whose primary customers consist of consumers in households without children at home may have a more difficult time attracting this segment, since these individuals are more likely to be Roamers.
+However, these retailers can turn the odds in their favor if they deliver a solid value proposition and attend to those factors most likely to drive loyalty and engagement for this group.

 In all cases, loyalty factors go beyond simply offering a loyalty program and ultimately require support from all areas of the enterprise if authentic customer loyalty is to be achieved.

 Digging into data to discover what drives loyalty for your particular customers — and then turning that information into an ROI-focused action plan — is what CCG’s retail marketing consultants do best.
 Learn more about our retail marketing solutions.
-Then schedule a free meeting with one of our experts to see how we can help you move the needle on your loyalty and customer relationship initiatives.
+Then click the button below or call us at 303.986.3000 to schedule a free meeting with one of our experts to see how we can help you move the needle on your loyalty and customer relationship initiatives.